jan Kekan San

 What did you learn?

-In Toki Pona, a sentence could be understood many different ways, depending on when it's said!
+In Toki Pona, a word can be understood in many different ways, depending on when it's said and where it is in the sentence!
 And there are two reasons for that:

 Toki Pona words are broad in meaning

 In Toki Pona, words don't tell you about number, time, or gender.
 They also don't care if they're being used as a verb or adjective, or anything else.
-Because of that, each word can have a huge number of possible meanings.
+Because of that, each word can have a huge number of possible meanings- a huge number of things they can refer to!

 Instead of changing the words to tell you about time or number, Toki Pona lets you figure things out from context- or spell it out literally, as we'll learn later!